How It Works

 It is difficult and disheartening for people in their early-to-mid careers to access information about mission-driven careers and to connect with meaningful employment.
 Traditional career pathways were never designed to be welcoming to diverse social sector talent; career advising is limited and tends to be focused on the corporate sector and for those who are not served by networks of privilege, it can feel impossible to find the right opportunity.
 Those who have the greatest potential to be our future leaders should be affirmed in their choice to dedicate themselves to public service; they deserve access to culturally competent career advising services and to participate in equity-driven hiring processes.
 Yet, most relevant career advising services are financially out of reach for most people beginning a social sector career.

 Kate has an eclectic education and work history, which gives her insight into how career pathways are shaped in and by various institutions.
+She is driven by a genuine love and admiration for the people who, despite everything, continue to boldly lead us towards a vision of abundance and well-being for all.

 We need to harness the power we can have when we commit to creating a hiring culture that that proactively works towards creating a society where everyone has the opportunity, regardless of race, religion, gender, sexual orientation, and disability, to participate to their fullest potential.
 In our sector, we have the best intensions when it comes to diversity, equity, and inclusion.
 But intentions aren’t enough.
 Many of our standard hiring practices actually perpetuate inequity and inadvertently exclude highly-qualified candidates.
 There are some simple steps that organizations can take internally to address some of these barriers, but other, more complex solutions require outside support and guidance.
 People Power aims to bring employment equity into the center of our sector’s work, enthusiastically embracing it as an ongoing learning process that will ultimately make our organizations more powerful and effective.